Sourdough Homemade Pizza Recipe

 Next Morning:

-Cast Iron: After dough has been shaped, place dough on cast iron for 2 to 4 minutes, flip over and cook additional 2 to 4 minutes.
-Place sauce and toppings on and bake in a preheated oven at 425F for 10 minutes or until done.
+2. After dough has been shaped, place dough on a heated cast iron for 2 to 4 minutes, flip over and cook additional 2 to 4 minutes.
+Remove and place onto a baking sheet.

 Pop out of the freezer and bake 425 for 10-15 minutes!
 Enjoy!